Riding a bicycle in the Netherlands is one of THE main reasons why people are so happy here. But there are some rules you need to get used to.

 Although not compulsory, and although there’s a big helmet/no helmet debate, we recommend wearing a helmet — at least if you cycle really fast.

-It would appear that the traffic infrastructure and a superb biking culture are better than enforcing helmet laws, though, as the Netherlands (right after Denmark) is the European country with the least amount of accidents that result in cyclists dying.
-Maybe that’s why not a lot of Dutchies wear helmets.
+It would appear that the traffic infrastructure and a superb biking culture are better than enforcing helmet laws, though.
+The Netherlands (right after Denmark) is the European country with the fewest accidents that result in cyclists dying.
+Maybe that’s why not many Dutchies wear helmets.

 So wear a helmet!
 Or not!
 It’s your choice.